Whether you’ve just started your own law firm, or whether you’ve been going solo for years, running a legal practice on your own is no small feat.

 The technology tools available to law firms are advancing faster than ever before.
 With the right tools and processes, your solo practice can be more efficient and profitable than you ever thought possible.

-But it all starts with practice management software, and it’s essential to choose a solution that’s constantly improving in order to ensure you’re investing in the future success of your law firm.
-Clio, for example, rolled out over 220 improvements to its platform this year with the release of the new Clio experience.
+It all starts with practice management software, and it’s essential to choose a solution that’s constantly improving in order to ensure you’re investing in the future success of your law firm..

 As Jordan Couch of Palace Law puts it, “[Y]ou need practice management software, and if your practice management software won’t link directly to [other things], then you’re starting off on the wrong foot and nothing’s going to work.”